 - Freelance graphic designers can deduct miles for meeting with clients.

 Maximize savings by keeping track of any trip you think might be related to business and then get counseling from a tax advisor if you’re unsure if the expense is deductible.

 Besides Mileage, What Else Should I Track?

-The federal mileage rate for 2016 taxes is 54 cents per mile for miles driven for business.
+The federal mileage rate for 2018 taxes is 54.5 cents per mile (up one cent from the rate for 2017) for miles driven for business.
 If you’re taking the standard deduction, all you need for tax purposes is your mileage log.